 During the last three decades, the discipline was enforced better and better.
 Nowadays, most of the buildings are properly authorized and quality controlled.
 There is still a problem with persons who skip the whole process and still build without a Building Permit, sometimes without a proper design, and no quality control at all, but they are less and less each year.

 [1] Normative de proiectare, in Romanian.
-As Romania is an EU member, most parts of the technical design normative are basically Eurocodes, but not all of them.
+As Romania is an EU member, most parts of the technical design normative are Eurocodes, but not all of them.
 Some of the normative are adaptations of Eurocodes but might include important differences.

 As an example, the Structural Design Normative, as it is based on Eurocode, includes some differences within the resistance of reinforcing bars.

-The Fire Safety Normative (P-118) is not based on Fire Safety Eurocode, even almost every regulation that the Eurocode has is present in the Romanian code either.
+The Fire Safety Normative (P-118) is not based on the Fire Safety Eurocode, even almost every regulation that the Eurocode has is present in the Romanian code either.
 The main difference is that if the design includes sprinklers (example), this does not improve the classification and specification for fire resistance, and fire tightness of surrounding elements.
-Basically, the authors of the normative supposed no system and pieces of equipment will work in case of fire.
-The presupposition was actually wisely made, because, at least during the ’90s, the building maintenance was generally poor.
+The authors of the normative supposed no system and pieces of equipment will work in case of fire.
+The presupposition was wisely made, because, at least during the ’90s, the building maintenance was generally poor.

 [2] The Design Documents include 3 phases: The Building Permit Design Documents (Proiect pentru obținerea Autorizație de Construire – PAC, or Documentație Tehnică pentru obținerea Autorizației de Construire – DTAC), The Construction Design Documents (Proiect Tehnic – PT), and Specifications (Detalii de Execuție – DE).
 In practice, the PT and DE are mixed in a igle phase, PT-DE).
 It is also common to provide a single phase (for smaler projects, as houses), DTAC-PT(-DE).

-The phases are described by the National Law 10/1995 and National Law 50/1991 (regulating the construction authorization – Building Permit).
+The phases are described by National Law 10/1995 and National Law 50/1991 (regulating the construction authorization – Building Permit).